dan-blanchard/streams/index.rst

 Simpler Deployment
 ==================

-Currently we create virtualenvs via SSH/fabric.
+Currently we create virtualenvs via SSH and fabric.

 This doesn't work with Docker.